Two Bombs, One Satellite: Soviet aid, its termination, and uranium enrichment

 In 1961–62, there was a disagreement among senior officials of the Chinese Communist Party and the Chinese government on whether China should continue with the "Two Bombs, One Satellite" project.
 Eventually, in November 1962, a central committee led by Zhou Enlai, Nie Rongzhen and others was established, and the project was carried on.

+Cultural Revolution

 In 1966, Mao launched the Cultural Revolution.
-Academics and intellectuals were regarded as "Stinking Old Ninth" and were widely persecuted.
-In 1968, among the leading scientists who worked on the "Two Bombs, One Satellite" program, Yao Tongbin was beaten to death and Zhao Jiuzhang committed suicide, and Guo Yonghuai was killed in a plane crash.
+Academics and intellectuals were regarded as Stinking Old Ninth and were widely persecuted.
+In 1968, among the leading scientists who worked on the "Two Bombs, One Satellite" program, Yao Tongbin a member of the 916 "rebel" faction was beaten to death by "conservative" Red Guards, Zhao Jiuzhang committed suicide, and Guo Yonghuai died in a plane crash.
 By September 1971, more than 4,000 staff members of China's nuclear center in Qinghai were persecuted.
 More than 310 of them were permanently disabled, over 40 people committed suicide, and five were executed.
 Many researchers with overseas education background (especially from the United States and the United Kingdom) were regarded as "spies".
 Only a few scientists including Qian Xuesen were protected in the Revolution because of a special list made by Premier Zhou Enlai (approved by Mao) in August 1966.